-How To Track Hurricane Katia As It Grows In The Gulf Of Mexico
+How To Track Hurricane Katia As It Grows In Strength

 Over the past several weeks, in addition to matters of huge political importance, the national consciousness has been seized by a series of large, threatening climate events.
 First, Hurricane Harvey made landfall in the greater Houston area, causing unprecedented flooding and killing at least 50 people.
 Then, Hurricane Irma reared its head, and is now threatening to hit the state of Florida.
 And following on the heels of Irma, there's another storm in the pipeline: here's how to track Hurricane Katia.